vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ### Incremental Delivery (partial usage of hoisted dependencies)

-We wanted to implement Yarn Workspaces incrementally, specifically the hoisting of dependencies to the top-leve.
-We planned to start with TypeScript, then move to things like ESLint and Jest.
+We wanted to adopt top-level dependencies incrementally, starting with TypeScript and then move to things like ESLint and Jest.

-In theory, this was good.
-In practice, this caused us more headaches than it was worth.
+In theory, this is good practice (in the wider world as well).
+In practice, it caused us more headaches than it was worth.

 These headaches were specifically related to ESLint and how ESLint's plugin system works.

-Long story short, because of how plugins are loaded by ESLint, without hoisting the all ESLint configuration and dependencies, we ran into problems/errors.
+Long story short, because of how plugins are loaded by ESLint, without hoisting the all ESLint configuration and dependencies at once, we ran into problems/errors.

-To fix this, we ended up migrating ESLint to a top-level dependency and migrating all packages to use the same config and ESLint version.
+In the end we migrated ESLint to be a top-level dependency and had all packages use it and the same configuration.

 **Learning**: Sometimes incremental delivery isn't possible (try not to waste too much time if the situation doesn't warrant it).